hxt-tg/cimnet/README.md

 CimNet provides features below:

 - easy-to-use tools for creation and modification of complex networks;
-- store self-defined data into nodes and edges;
+- storing self-defined data into nodes and edges;
 - several implementations of typical networks;
 - the ability to inherite and expand your own network structures.